 Across the U.S. these days, discussions about the opioid epidemic are heating up.
-Just recently, a bombshell report from the Washington Post, after examining data from the U.S. Drug Enforcement Agency, revealed that from 2006 to 2012 more than 76 billion opioid pain pills were sold in the United States, with three pharmaceutical manufacturing companies behind 88 percent of those sales.
+Just last week, a bombshell report from the Washington Post, after examining data from the U.S. Drug Enforcement Agency, revealed that from 2006 to 2012 more than 76 billion opioid pain pills were sold in the United States, with three pharmaceutical manufacturing companies behind 88 percent of those sales.

 However, there is also a deeper story to be told beyond looking at just the number of opioids sold—one that examines how hospital emergency departments (EDs) can collaborate with local substance use disorder (SUD) clinics to reach patients who either have relapsed or are in the ED looking for pain medication.

 One instance of this type of partnership is happening in Elizabethtown, Ky., where Hardin Memorial Hospital (HMH)—about 50 miles from Louisville—has begun connecting to local SUD clinics and other community organizations, including Stepworks, a treatment and recovery center with five locations across Kentucky—a state that has been hit as hard as any by the opioid epidemic, and which also has one of the highest prescribing rates in the U.S.

 Here’s an example of how the collaboration works: when a Stepworks patient with an SUD gets registered in the HMH emergency department, their care managers will receive a real-time notification that the patient is in the ED.
 The treatment clinic can then reach out to ED social workers and arrange to meet the patient there, before opioids are given, and to direct the patient to the best care setting.